adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 I take a duplication-first approach to development anyway.
 Duplication is the simplest strategy.
 Don't get me wrong duplication is not advised without thought.
 It's just that the process of duplication allows you as a developer to feel the pain first, then realise that abstraction (for reuse) is worth your time and will add value.

 But, when it comes to CSS, reuse can be very problematic and this has been discussed briefly in the chapter on Semantics.
-However, let's take a slightly different look:
+However, let's take a slightly closer look with some additional problematic examples:

-1. Clearfix
+## Example 1: Clearfix

-2. Red
+Coming soon

-The interesting thing about each of these class names is how they are nothing to do with what the element is, but to do with how the element *looks*.
-This breaks [semantics](/chapters/2/) which in turn break foundations which cause all sorts of problems.
+## Example 2: Red

-(Flesh out)
+Coming soon.